ATTX-project/graphmanager-service/README.md

 The version number is specified in `src/graph_manager/app.py` under `version` variable.

 ## Overview

-The GM exposes information from the Graph Store.
-It runs the mapping processing, clustering of IDs for the data and also it communicates with UnifiedViews plugins about the graph data information in the Graph Store.
+The Graph Manager manages interaction with the Graph Store and retrieving statistics about it (e.g. list of named graphs, number of queries) and also it communicates with UnifiedViews plugins about the graph data information in the Graph Store.

 The Graph Manager Service requires python 2.7 installed.